Pillar

 Home screen shortcuts go directly to "My Jobs" and "Customers" — no menu diving.

-These are not nice-to-haves.
-For a technician working a full day of service calls, each one directly affects how quickly they can move through their jobs and how complete their records are at the end of the day.
+None of these are extras.
+For a technician running a full day of calls, each one decides how fast they get through their jobs and how complete their records are by the time they clock out.

 PWA vs. native apps